Jackie DeAngelis: Age, Net Worth & Fox Business Career 2026

 Jackie DeAngelis has built one of the most layered careers in American financial media.
 She started as a Wall Street analyst, earned a law degree, spent 13 years at CNBC covering energy markets from New York to Bahrain, made a stop at Yahoo Finance, and landed at Fox Business Network where she co-hosts a daily two-hour show.
 She has interviewed OPEC officials, sat across from Warren Buffett, and reported through hurricanes.

-What makes her story genuinely compelling is not the resume — it is the person behind it.
+What makes her story genuinely compelling is not the resume – it is the person behind it.
 A woman who hated finance as a child ended up defining her career by it.
 An attorney chose a camera over a courtroom.
 A cancer survivor went back to her desk 13 days after major surgery because she believed in what she was doing.
+And through personal losses – her father, her grandmother, her own health – she never stopped showing up.

 Jackie DeAngelis is proof that a career built with real expertise, hard work, and a willingness to take the uncomfortable assignment will last.
 To see her in action, tune in to The Big Money Show on Fox Business Network, weekdays from 12 PM to 2 PM ET.

 Leave a Comment